mjg59/python-broadlink/cli/README.md

 Command line interface for python-broadlink
 ===========================================

-This is a command line interface for broadlink python library
+This is a command line interface for the python-broadlink API.

-Tested with BroadLink RMPRO / RM2

 Requirements
 ------------
-You should have the broadlink python installed, this can be made in many linux distributions using :
+You need to install the module first:
 ```
-sudo pip install broadlink
+pip3 install broadlink
 ```

 Installation
 -----------
-Just copy this files
+Download "broadlink_cli" and "broadlink_discovery".

 Programs
 --------

-* broadlink_discovery
-used to run the discovery in the network this program withh show the command line parameters to be used with broadlink_cli to select broadlink device

-* broadlink_cli
+* broadlink_discovery: Discover Broadlink devices connected to the local network.

-used to send commands and query the broadlink device
+* broadlink_cli: Send commands and query the Broadlink device.

-device specification formats
+Device specification formats
 ----------------------------

 Using separate parameters for each information: